Thony3ds/CaPy/plugins/documentation.md

  - file: specify a file that the app can use via permissions into your res dir

 ## Template:
-To help you we provide a template folder with all functionnalities in it and the correct syntax [here](./template_plugins/).
+To help you we provide a template folder with all functionnalities in it and the correct syntax in template_plugin folder.